kaushalshah-98/personal-portfolio-frontend/_posts/how-to-create-sitemap.md

 ---
 title: "How to Create Sitemap in NextJS"
-subTitle: "Let’s learn how to easily add static and dynamic sitemaps for our NextJS websites"
+description: "Let’s learn how to easily add static and dynamic sitemaps for our NextJS websites"
-description: "New Year's resolution achieved, I started my very own blog!"
 date: 1 January 2020
 ---